JarkkoPar/Utility_AI_GDExtension/tutorial/README.md

 ### Getting started

 These getting started tutorials create the same AI using AI Agent Behaviours, a Behaviour Tree and a State Tree.
+The AI will follow the mouse cursor but keep a minimum distance to it.

 |Tutorial|Description|
 |--|--|